Miami RedHawks: Water ski

-Discontinued sports
+Wrestling

 At one time, Miami had a very competitive wrestling program.
 They won eight Mid-American Conference titles (1961, 1964, 1965, 1967, 1968, 1984, 1991 and 1992) and produced 51 NCAA qualifiers who earned 81 qualifications to the NCAA Division I tournament.
 Seven of their wrestlers earned All-American status, with HWT Mike Holcomb placing twice (5th in 1982, 3rd in 1984).
 The program was reinstalled as a club sport by Seth Preisler in 2002.
 In 2003, the club team took second in their regional tournament.

 Team name

 Miami's athletic teams had several nicknames, including the Miami Boys, the Big Reds, and the Reds and Whites.
 In 1928, a Miami student referred to their team as the "Big Red-Skinned Warriors".
 Miami Publicity Director R.J.
 McGinnis coined the nickname Redskins and by 1931, the Redskins had become the official nickname of the Miami University athletics program.

 In 1996, the Miami Tribe of Oklahoma, which works with the university on Native American relations, withdrew its support for the nickname.
 The board of trustees voted to change the nickname to the RedHawks in 1997.
 The athletics teams' new mascot, Swoop the RedHawk, was revealed during a men's basketball game against Xavier University on December 7, 1997.